bulva2/skyrama-private-server/README.md

 Skyrama Private Server is an attempt to create a custom server for Skyrama, a Bigpoint game.
 Not all features have been implemented, and those that are likely contain bugs.
 All help is welcome!

-The way this server works is, to say, kind of primitive.
-Data gets stored in JSON files directly on your pc instead of using a proper database.
-However, it runs just fine!
-We plan to switch to a database when we implement all the game functionality.

 Keep in mind that although passwords should be properly encrypted/hashed, it is recommended to not use a password you use for any other services.

 ## Legal Issues